 Part 2 of this course focuses on the Sculpt environment.
 We'll modify the design so that is closely matches an imported reference and attached canvas.
 Then we'll explore inspection tools for reviewing and modifying the form.

 Part 3 of this course explores the Patch and Render workspaces.
 We will trim and stitch surfaces to make a single surface or solid body.
 We will then apply appearances and decals and create a cloud render of the design.

 In part 4, we will generate a realistic rendering of the car design in the Render workspace.
 We will insert a mesh file into a new design and prepare the model either for 3D printing or importing into animation software.

-With Autodesk Fusion 360 CAD/CAM, all aspects of the engineering process can be addressed in one platform.
-We’ll work with imported FSAE chassis models, design and simulate mechanical suspension components, and validate motion via an assembly.
+Autodesk Fusion 360 addresses all aspects of the engineering process in one platform.
+In this course, we will work with imported FSAE chassis models, design and simulate mechanical suspension components, and validate motion in an assembly.

 Computational Fluid Dynamics (CFD) is a powerful tool for understanding the behavior of fluids within engineering systems.
 In this course, we explore the theory and modeling techniques for simulating fluid flow and heat transfer using Autodesk CFD.

 Advanced manufacturing extension in Fusion 360 delivers a bundle of sophisticated Autodesk manufacturing technologies, reimagined to increase production and meet the advanced requirements of manufacturing specialists.